kaliberjs/safe-json-stringify/readme.md

 ```

+## Releasing a new version
+Because this library is used in both the node runtime and webpack environment, the library is precompiled using [kaliberjs/pack](https://github.com/kaliberjs/pack).
+When releasing a new version, do not forget to execute `yarn build` before running `yarn publish`.
+This should be done because the yarn publish command uses your local files to upload to the npm registry.

 ## Disclaimer
 This library is intended for internal use, we provide __no__ support, use at your own risk.
 It does not import React, but expects it to be provided, which [@kaliber/build](https://kaliberjs.github.io/build/) can handle for you.